a2mta/frontend-home-assignment/README.md

 # HelloCurve Front-End Engineer Home Assignment

-Welcome to the HelloCurve front-end engineer home assignment!
 This project is a starting point for building a user interface using Next.js 13+ and Material-UI.

 ## About HelloCurve